harz05/metro-pathfinder-dsa/README.md

 # Path Finder - Metro Rail Route Finder

-This project is a Metro Rail Route Finder written in C++ for a semester 3 project.
+This project is a Metro Rail Route Finder written in C++.
 It helps users find the shortest and most economical paths for their metro journeys.

 ## Prerequisites